IBM/ibmi-bob/docs/prepare-the-project/iproj-json.md

 ### iasp

-the Independent Auxillary Storage Pool that should be used when developing this project.
+the Independent Auxiliary Storage Pool that should be used when developing this project.
 If not specified, it is assumed to be "*SYSBAS".

 ### sql